A Maritime Heritage

 Edition: Limited to 200 copies, 2024

-Printing: Offset printed, 4‑col process
+Printing: Offset printed, 4-colour process on cream stock

 Production: Scanned, printed and bound in Aotearoa New Zealand